bobm123/BeeWareTalk/slides.md

 ## Layout Example

-Add some nested content to the Demo applications window
+Put some nested content in the Demo application's main window

 ```python
         # Create another box and add it to main_box